julihoh/julihoh.github.io/_posts/2021-08-19-gsoc-final-report.markdown

 * I managed to find a low-maintenance solution for re-exporting symbols from a C library in a Rust shared library (see [#2771](https://github.com/rust-lang/rfcs/issues/2771)).
 It is [rather complicated](https://github.com/AFLplusplus/LibAFL/blob/main/libafl_concolic/symcc_runtime/build.rs), but it worked nicely for integrating SymCC's runtime.
 Beware: it contains regular expressions to parse Rust code which is used to generate a C header on the fly to rename symbols and generates Rust macros that are used in the library to generate even more Rust code.
-* The library can serialize expressions in a an LLVM IR-like language quite efficiently and the resulting organisation of concolic tracers (especially regarding composability) is, in my humble opinion, profound and elegant.
+* The library can serialize expressions in a an LLVM IR-like language quite efficiently and the resulting organization of concolic tracers (especially regarding composability) is, in my humble opinion, profound and elegant.
 I attempted to document the basic technical decisions and design in the module documentation, but I think a more long-form blog post would be in order.

 ## Personal Conclusion